Benjamin Taylor Homestead

-The Benjamin Taylor Homestead, also known as Dolington Manor, is an historic, American home that is located in Lower Makefield Township, Bucks County, Pennsylvania.
+The Benjamin Taylor Homestead, also known as Dolington Manor, is an historic home that is located in Lower Makefield Township, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 This historic structure is a 2 1/2-story, seven-bay, stone dwelling that was built in three sections between 1738 and 1820.
 It has a gable roof and measures thirty feet by sixty feet.
 The front facade features an arcade and two entryways.
 The eastern and western sections were created with different exterior textures.
 The back of the structure has no entrances or voussoirs.

-It was added to the National Register of Historic Places in 1973.